Perpetually Fair Assignments Via Balanced Sequences of Permutations: Introduction

 Some $n$ house-mates need to divide the $n$ daily house-chores among them.
 Each housemate must do exactly one chore per day.
 What would be a fair way to assign the chores?
 Ideally, a fair allocation would give each housemate the same amount of work.
 But this might be impossible, as some chores are easier and some are harder; in every single day, some housemates must do the hard chores.
 However, if the same housemates do the same unwanted chores day after day, they will rightfully complain that this \emph{repeated assignment} is unfair.

 A similar problem may arise in different contexts.
-For example, suppose grandpa wants to divide sweets to his children each weekend.
+For example, suppose grandpa wants to divide sweets to his grandchildren each weekend.
 He has to decide who gets the sweets first, who is second, and so on.
 Each week, the children who are last to get their sweets might feel somewhat unhappy; but if the same children are last in the line week after week, they will naturally feel that the allocation is unfair.
 Similar considerations are applicable when assigning seats in classroom to pupils --- a task which may be repeated in different terms.

 In all these settings, the same assignment problem repeats many times.
-Whereas some inequality can be tolerated in every single assignment, we expect it to eventually ``cancel out'' as the same process is repeated for long enough.
+Whereas some inequality can be tolerated in every single assignment, we expect it to eventually ``cancel out'' as the same process repeats long enough.
 We call this problem \emph{Fair Repeated Assignment}.

-Below we define the problem formally.
+In \Cref{sec:setting} below we define the problem formally.
+In the following sections \ref{sec:latin-square}--\ref{sec:ordinal-propc} we present our main results on existence and non-existence of fair repeated assignments.
+In \Cref{sec:related} we discuss various other fair allocation settings studied in the literature and compare them to our setting.